shortstheory/APStreamline/README.md

 APStreamline could use your help!
 Some of the tasks which I want to complete are:

-- [ ] Add support for the `tegra-video` driver back into the project
+- [ ] Add support for the `tegra-video` driver back into the project.
+Currently this is only supported in APStreamline v1, available from the Releases section of the repository.
 - [ ] Update documentation and add more detailed steps for adding a new camera
 - [ ] Update the APWeb interface to list the actual available resolutions of the camera.
 Currently it just shows 320x240, 640x480, 1280x720 although the actual camera resolutions are different
 - [ ] Switch the APWeb and APStreamline IPC mechanism to using ZeroMQ or rpcgen